 If you usually copy and paste things around, you'll be happy to know of this interesting possibility: when copying content out of Fathom and pasting it somewhere else, it lands fully formatted, so you don't have to beautify it later.

 The free version offers a lot, but of course, there's a paid plan if you need more.
-When you hop on the Team plan, you'll be able to organize all your meetings in a Team Calls tab, see meeting statistics for each member (useful for sales call coaching), configure alerts that'll pop up whenever a keyword is mentioned, and a range of automation features to simplify the connections to your CRM and other apps.
+When you hop on the Team plan, you'll be able to organize all your meetings in a Team Calls tab, see meeting statistics for each member (useful for sales call coaching), configure alerts that'll pop up whenever a keyword is mentioned, and get a range of automation features to simplify the connections to your CRM and other apps.

 Fathom is in a really sweet spot.
 If you're unsure whether an AI meeting assistant will help you improve productivity, be sure to take this one for a test ride.